rng-guy/NFSMWBartender/README.txt

  • The string assignment for cops ("BartenderSettings\Basic\Labels.ini") is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
-Either delete this mod's "Labels.ini" file or disable Unlimiter's version of the feature by editing its "NFSMWUnlimiterSettings.ini" configuration file (should be in its "[Main]" section).
+Either delete this mod's "Labels.ini" configuration file or disable Unlimiter's version of the feature by editing its "NFSMWUnlimiterSettings.ini" configuration file.

 "Advanced" feature set: